Optimizing Heat Alert Issuance with Reinforcement Learning: Conclusion and Future Work Directions

-A broader view of climate \& health decision making is also valuable to consider.
-Ideally, an optimal heat alert system would account for different types of health impacts experienced by different demographic groups.
-Hence, future work could explore application of multi-objective RL to consider multiple kinds of health data or even proxies such as missed days of school and mobility data from smartphones / watches.
-Similarly, it is important to recognize that the issuance of heat alerts is only a first step towards reducing the public health impacts of extreme heat: there is much more work to be done analyzing and expanding local actions in response to heat alerts \citep{errett_HAPs-survey_2023}.
+We close with a broader view of climate \& health decision making.
+Ideally, an optimal heat alert system would account for different types of health impacts experienced by different demographic groups---future work could explore multi-objective RL.
+Similarly, it is important to recognize that the issuance of heat alerts is only a first step in reducing the public health impacts of extreme heat \cite{errett_HAPs-survey_2023}: there is much more work to be done analyzing and expanding local actions in response to heat alerts.
 If such on-the-ground interventions are able to increase the effectiveness of heat alerts, then this is likely to increase the ability of SDM methods such as RL to identify these effects and help us continue improving our strategies in the future.